junxit/us-congress-bills-111/bill.md

 ## § 14.
 Repeal on failure of enforceability date

-If the Secretary fails to publish in the Federal Register a statement of findings as required under section 9(d) by not later than October 31, 2015—
+If the Secretary fails to publish in the Federal Register a statement of findings as required under section 9(d) by not later than April 30, 2020—

-- **(1)** effective beginning on November 1, 2015—
+- **(1)** effective beginning on May 1, 2020—
   - **(A)** this Act is repealed; and
   - **(B)** any action carried out by the Secretary, and any contract entered into, pursuant to this Act shall be void;
 - **(2)** any amounts appropriated under subsections (a), (b), (d), and (e) of section 12, together with any interest accrued on those amounts, shall immediately revert to the general fund of the Treasury; and